sillen102/simba/README.md

 ```

 ### Customizing OpenAPI Documentation
-By default, Simba will generate OpenAPI documentation base on the handler you have registered.
+By default, Simba will generate OpenAPI documentation based on the handler you have registered.
 It will use the package name to group the endpoints,
-and the handler name to generate the operationId and summary for the endpoint and the comment you have on your handler to generate a description.
+and the handler name to generate the operation id, summary for the endpoint and the comment you have on your handler to generate a description.
 This makes it easy to generate OpenAPI documentation without any additional configuration.
 Just organize your handlers in packages, name them well and add descriptive comments.